december-soul/canyonoutlet/README.md

 DESCRIPTION
 Scrapes canyon outlet to let you know when new bike is added.

-BRANCHES
-Master branch is optimised for MacOS execution, pythonanywhere branch is for pythonanywhere.com hosting service.

 USAGE
 1. Set up gmail
     - Turn on less secure access to your gmail account: https://hotter.io/docs/email-accounts/secure-app-gmail/